Skavces/KelimoApp/README.md

 ## ✨ Key Features

 ### 🎯 Core Learning
-* **Swipe to Learn:** Interactive card system.
-Swipe right if you know it, left if you don't.
+* **Vertical Scroll to Learn:** Reels-style vertical scrolling system.
+Scroll down to see new words.
 * **Spaced Repetition:** The app tracks your progress and resurfaces words you struggle with.
 * **Real-time Stats:** Track your daily streak, total learned words, and accuracy rates.